 As an Amazon Associate, I earn from qualifying purchases at no additional cost to you.
 See privacy policy for more details.
 Thank you!

-This Simple Fresh Pasta dough recipe is, just as the title says, SO SIMPLE!
-And, it is fun because you can get creative and use it in any form that you would like.
-Fettuccine is a classic, of course, but you can also use it for raviolis, lasagna noodles, really whatever strikes your fancy.
-Like I said, SO fun!
+This Simple Fresh Pasta dough recipe is, just as the title says, "so simple"!
+It is fun because you can get creative and use it in any form that you would like.
+Fettuccine is a classic, of course, but you can also use it for raviolis, (like this delicious Butternut Squash Ravioli with Crispy Sage and Brown Butter), lasagna noodles, or really whatever strikes your fancy.
+These step by step instructions will make it easy to make your favorite pasta dish.

 "Everything you see, I owe to Spaghetti."